MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

   :::column span="3":::
 - **This Windows device**: use this option to use a passkey that is stored locally on your Windows device, and protected by Windows Hello
 - **iPhone, iPad or Android device**: use this option if you want to sign in with a passkey stored on a phone or tablet.
 This option requires you to scan a QR code with your phone or tablet, which must be in proximity of the Windows device
-- **Linked device**: use this option if you want to sign in with a passkey stored on a device paired via Bluetooth with the Windows device.
+- **Linked device**: use this option if you want to sign in with a passkey stored on a device that is in proximity of the Windows device.
 This option is only supported for Android devices
 - **Security key**: use this option if you want to sign in with a passkey stored on a FIDO2 security key
   :::column-end:::
   :::column span="1":::